codicoop/boilerplate_django/README.md

 It could be problematic and confusing to allow users to access views like Login, password restoration or signup while already logged in.

+## `LoginRequiredMiddleware` middleware

+Usually, to create a protected view (one that requires a logged user), it is necessary to decorate the view, either through the URLconf or through a Python decorator on the view itself.

+If most of the views in a website need to be protected, this becomes a tedious and error prone process (it's easy to forget to protect a view).
+To make things easier, we included the `LoginRequiredMiddleware` from the [`django-login-required-middleware`](https://github.com/CleitonDeLima/django-login-required-middleware) package, which protects every view unless specified otherwise.

+Our preferred way to specify login non-required views is by setting the `LOGIN_REQUIRED_IGNORE_PATHS` in the `settings.py` file, although the package documentation specifies other ways.

+**IMPORTANT:** the package defines a set of default views to ignore from the `auth` views that come with Django.
+These are:
+- `LoginView`
+- `PasswordResetView`
+- `PasswordResetDoneView`
+- `PasswordResetConfirmView`
+- `PasswordResetCompleteView`

 ## `absolute_url` helper

 This boilerplate is not including the Django's Sites framework setup, assuming